the-cult-of-integral/discord-raidkit/README.md

 ##### **Using Anubis:**
 Anubis has the following commands (the commands will be represented here with a prefix of 'a!'):
 - `a!nick_all <nickname>`: This command will change the nickname of every member in a given server.

 - `a!mass_dm <message>`: This command will message every member in a given server with a custom message.

 - `a!spam <message>`: This command will spam every text channel in a given server with a custom message.

 - `a!cpurge`: This command will delete every communication channel in a given server.

 - `a!admin <role_name>`: This command will give you a role named <role_name> in a given server; it has admin permissions.

 - `a!nuke`: This command will ban all members, delete all roles, delete all channels and delete all emojis of a given server.

+- `a!raid <role_name> <nickname> <channel_name> <channel_num> <message>`: This command will ban all members, delete all roles, create a new role and assign all members to it, nickname all members, create x amount channels, message all members with a message then spam all channels with said message.

 All of these commands are usable without permissions, as long as the bot is in the server.
-However, there are some important considerations to take note of:
+However, there are some important rules to take note of:
 - When the bot is invited, it will create its own role.
-In order for the bot to directly affect a member (nuke, nick_all) its role must be above the member's role. **TL;DR, move the bots role as high as possible by utilising the admin command to give you the permissions to do so.**
+In order for the bot to directly affect a member (nuke, raid, nick_all) its role must be above the member's role. **TL;DR, move the bots role as high as possible by utilising the admin command to give you the permissions to do so.**

 - Commands must be used like regular commands - in other words, in a text channel.
 Pretty much every server has a text channel, although it is best to find one that your sure no one is currently watching.
 Commands will delete themselves after being entered to help you go further undetected.